Osteoid: Physiology

-To allow bone mineralization to take place, osteoblasts secrete tissue-nonspecific alkaline phosphatase into the osteoid to break down pyrophosphate, an extracellular inhibitor of hydroxyapatite precipitation which otherwise prevents precipitation of hydroxyapetite crystals from extracellular fluid which is supersaturated in Ca^{2+} and PO_{4}^{3-} ions.
+To allow bone mineralization to take place, osteoblasts secrete tissue-nonspecific alkaline phosphatase into the osteoid to break down pyrophosphate, an extracellular inhibitor of hydroxyapatite precipitation which otherwise prevents precipitation of hydroxyapetite crystals from extracellular fluid which is supersaturated in Ca^{2+} and PO4(3-) ions.

 Disorders

 When there are insufficient nutrient minerals or osteoblast dysfunction, the osteoid does not mineralize properly and accumulates.
 The resultant disorder is termed rickets in children and osteomalacia in adults.
 A deficiency of type I collagen, such as in osteogenesis imperfecta, also leads to defective osteoid and brittle, fracture-prone bones.

 In some cases, secondary hyperparathyroidism can cause a disturbance in mineralisation of calcium and phosphate.

 Another condition is a disturbance in primitive transformed cells of mesenchymal origin, which exhibit osteoblastic differentiation and produce malignant osteoid.
 This results in the formation of a malignant primary bone tumor known as osteosarcoma or osteogenic sarcoma.
 This malignancy most often develops in adolescence during periods of rapid osteoid formation (commonly referred to as growth spurts).